Photography

 6. If your image has layers with styles applied to them, select Scale Styles under the gear icon to scale the effects.
 (This option is available only if you selected Constrain Proportions.)

-Change print dimensions without adjusting pixel dimensions.
+Change print dimensions without adjusting pixel dimensions in Photoshop.

 1. Open your image in Photoshop.